Return to main page

 to make up the loss of 1 1/4 days a year and to realign it to the equinox.

-Also see Dr. Barbara Thiering intercalation method (assumed) showing the intercalation that gives Good Friday.
+Another possible solution for intercalation could be Dr. Barbara Thiering's method in a new window showing the intercalation that gives Good Friday.

 (Enoch Book 3: Astronomy Chapter 72)